mkohler/cython_swig/README.rst

 - Once incorporated, the tool would be too hard to understand or debug.

 - The tool would take too long to get started.

+.. class:: handout

+    There are a lot of details in doing this kind of work.

+    Can you paint yourself into a corner?

+    Fear: At the beginning of a project, when you're deciding what tools you're going to invest your time in, there's a concern that you will pick a tool that gets you 90% of the way there.

+    Neither of these tools will do that, I think?

 Alternatives to Cython and SWIG (2 minutes)